sadhbh-c0d3/crypto-pnl/README.md

 The short selling is supported, and covers matching of disposals of borrowed assets against following acquisitions.
 The EUR prices are estimated at the time of disposal and acquisition as previously.
 The fees may be covered by borrowed assets, since often fees are on traded asset, which we borrowed to sell it.

+### Gains Calculation
-In all cases the gains are calculated only for matched transactions, and they are calculated as the value of disposal less the value of acquisition less fees of disposal less fees of acquisition.
+In all cases the gains are calculated only for matched transactions, and they are calculated as:

+> The Value of Disposal - The Value of Acquisition

+1. *"The Value of"* is marked using Maket Data that is matched against the disposal and acquisition transations.
+2. *"Acquisition"* is transaction in which we acquired an asset
+3. *"Disposal"* is:
+ - Any transaction in which we disposed an asset
+ - Any fee paid on acquisition
+ - Any fee paid on disposal

+In regular trading there is no gains on fees, but in case of short selling, the fee paid on disposal is borrowed together with the asset that is being disposed (sold short), and if the price goes down, then we acquire asset to repay the loan and to cover borrowed fee, and that produces gains.

 ### Correctness
 We know that transaction trackers are giving same final result as position trackers, which are giving same results as wallet.